1. Home

 Until recently relatively rare in children, gallstones are a new cause of abdominal pain in children and teens, many of whom have undiscovered food allergies and sensitivities.
 Always try an elimination diet with your child before considering surgery.

 Given the increase in overweight and obesity among America’s young people, I’m not surprised that they are also increasingly developing nonalcoholic fatty liver disease, the most common liver problem in this country.
-This is another concern that supplementing with choline (also found in Bile Builder) can make a huge difference to resolve.

 Sources: